 What will I study?

-Prepare to effectively teach your students with our 100% online Master of Education in Teaching program.
-Designed to meet the needs of working educators, this accelerated program is taught by the same faculty who teach on campus and provides opportunities for endorsements, career advancement and educational enrichment.
+The Master of Education in Teaching is designed to meet the needs of working educators.
+This 100% online accelerated program is taught by the same faculty who teach on campus and provides opportunities for endorsements, career advancement and educational enrichment.

 Tailor your degree by choosing one of these three high-demand specializations and be equipped with the knowledge and professional skill sets you need to stand out as a leader in the classroom.